-Dingwen 'Nic' Bao is an Australian Registered Architect and UK RIBA Chartered Architect over eight years of practical experience in Australia and China; he used to work for several Tier 1 Australian architecture firms as a project architect, including Bates Smart; Fender Katsalidis; BLP Architects and Noel Robinson Architects.
+Ding Wen 'Nic' Bao is a Lecturer in Architecture (permanent faculty) and Architecture Technology Course Area Coordinator at the School of Architecture & Urban Design, RMIT University.
+He is also an Australian Registered Architect, US Registered Architect and RIBA Chartered Architect in the UK over eight years of practical experience; he used to work for several Tier 1 Australian architecture firms as a project architect, including Bates Smart, Fender Katsalidis, BLP Architects, Noel Robinson Architects, Architectus and LAB Architecture.

-Nic is the director of STUDIO NIC BAO (BDW-Architecture), associate partner of ANS Design Studio and co-founder of X-FORM Research Lab.
-He taught Digital Design Fabrication (DDF), Construction Technologies subjects, SuperStudio 2019, DigitalFutures 2019 Workshop X-Form and DigitalFutures 2020 Workshop BioForm and CAADRIA Pre-conference Workshop ReForm at the University of Melbourne, Monash University, Deakin University, Tongji University in the past years.
+Nic is the director of STUDIO NIC BAO (formerly BDW-Architecture), and co-founder & CEO of FormX Technologies (formerly X-Form Research Lab).
+He taught and lectured at RMIT University, the University of Melbourne, Monash University, Deakin University, Tongji University, Florida International University, Swinburne University of Technology, UNSW etc. in the past six years.

-Nic has embarked on a new journey of architectural (engineering) technology as a researcher.
+Nic has embarked on a new journey of architectural (engineering) technology.
 He is continuously seeking to uncover new architectural methodologies and thoughts instead of the possibilities of theories and realities.
-In the current scene, Nic is exploring internal and external implications of generative design & digital fabrication, and he is hoping to share his affinity for all things digital in architecture, engineering technology and science.
+Nic is exploring internal and external implications of generative design & digital fabrication in the current scene, and he is hoping to share his affinity for all things digital in architecture, engineering technology, and science.